jin-zzangu/hello-world/README.md

 tutorial

 Hi Humans!
-I will be the cool guy who can see through true nature
+I will be the cool guy who can see through true nature.